 Unlike all our other recommended hotels in Missoula, the C’Mon Inn isn’t technically a locally-owned one – but it is part of a very small, predominantly Montana/North Dakota chain (you’ll also find them in Billings and Bozeman).
 Add to that loads of amenities and excellent reviews, and it seems well worth a mention.

 Maybe the indoor pool, business center, and small gym feel standard – but the separate baby pool, five (!) hot tubs, and arcade room are certainly above and beyond.
+And perks like that are what make it one of the best places to stay in Missoula if you’ve got kids.

 The hotel’s located right off I-90 near the Missoula airport, so it’s super convenient if you’re just making a stopover on a road trip or catching an early-morning flight.
 Another bonus?
 Highlander Beer, one of the best breweries in Missoula, is a quick five-minute drive away.